Quantum Markovian master equations: resonance theory shows validity for all time scales: Main results

-{\em Markovian approximation in the van Hove weak coupling regime.} Intuitively, if the reservoir dynamics is very fast, maybe if local disturbances of the reservoir state are quickly propagated far away (short lived reservoir memory), and if the system-reservoir interaction is not too large, then the back reaction from the reservoir onto the system might be minor.
+Intuitively, if the reservoir dynamics is very fast, maybe if local disturbances of the reservoir state are quickly propagated far away (short lived reservoir memory), and if the system-reservoir interaction is not too large, then the back reaction from the reservoir onto the system might be minor.
 In this situation, one expects the group property to hold for $t\mapsto V_t$.
 Quantifying this idea is an important problem, leading to the {\em Markovian approximation}.
 The challenge is to show the validity of a Markovian approximation

 and to find a parameter regime in which the remainder term $R(t,\lambda)$ is small.
-When the remainder is squarely neglected, $V_t=e^{t{\mathcal L}}$ is the integrated version of the differential equation $\frac{d}{dt} V_t = {\mathcal L} V_t$, or as per \eqref{7}, $\frac{d}{dt}\rho_\s(t) = {\mathcal L}\rho_\s(t)$, which is called the {\em Markovian master equation} for the system density matrix $\rho_\s(t)$.
+When the remainder is squarely neglected, $V_t=\e^{t{\mathcal L}}$ is the integrated version of the differential equation $\frac{d}{dt} V_t = {\mathcal L} V_t$, or as per \eqref{7}, $\frac{d}{dt}\rho_\s(t) = {\mathcal L}\rho_\s(t)$, which is called the {\em Markovian master equation} for the system density matrix $\rho_\s(t)$.
 It is a difficult problem to find quantitative and controlled (not heuristic) bounds on the remainder $R(t,\lambda)$ in \eqref{10}.
 There is one rigorous approach, called the {\em van Hove-}, or {\em weak coupling limit}.
 It states that for all $a>0$,